Where does Green Tea come from?

 However, it is a widely held view that systematic planting of the bushes began with the introduction of Chinese tea culture by the Buddhist monks around the 4th century.

 Green tea was commonly offered to Buddha, as well as to the spirits of deceased ancestors.

-Korean green tea can be classified into various type based on several different factors.
-The most common is the flush, or the time of the year when the leaves are plucked (and thus also by leaf size).
+Korean green tea can be classified into various types based on several different factors.
+The most common is the flush or the time of the year when the leaves are plucked (and thus also by leaf size).

 Although numerous claims have been made for the health benefits of green tea, human clinical research has not provided conclusive evidence of any effects.